Laceweb - The Bougainville Survivors of Trauma Association Inc.

 WHO WE ARE

 The Association has been formed by Bougainville people and other interculturals who are studying, or who have studied, in Australia.
 The Association is not connected with any political group, faction or religion.
 It respects spiritual and cultural diversity.
-It was formed to enable possible support to Bougainvillean torture and trauma survivors and to receive funding.
+It was formed to enable possible support to Bougainvillian torture and trauma survivors and to receive funding.

 SMALL EVOLVING POSSIBILITIES